jup-ag/space-station/labs/2-perpetual-exchange/3-how-it-works.md

 different token than the custody's token.
 We will use Jupiter Swap to swap the custody's token to the LP's desired token.

-### Target ratio and fees

-Each token has a target ratio in the pool.

-Add liquidity/remove liquidity transactions which bring the token's ratio in the pool closer to the target ration will have a fee rebate.

-In contrast, transactions that move the token's ratio in the pool further away from the target ration will incur additional fees.

-## Trading

-To open a long position, a trader deposits collateral matching the underlying asset.
-For example, to open long SOL-USD position, the trader deposits SOL.

-Conversely, to open a short position, a trader deposits collateral matching one of the stablecoins in the pool.

-### Swap integration

 For convenience, we allow traders to open positions using any token and we will use Jupiter Swap to swap the trader's token to the required token.

-### Leverage by borrowing from the pool

-To allow for leverage, traders may borrow assets from the pool to create a larger position.
-To create a 2x long position SOL-USD, the other 1x SOL will be borrowed from the pool.

 ### Hourly funding fee